victore/super-rentals/README.md

 An app for a property rental site called Super Rentals.
 We'll start with a homepage, an about page and a contact page.

+We want our application to:

+Show rentals on the home page
+Link to information about the company
+Link to contact information
+List the available rentals
+Filter the list of rentals by city
+Show more details for a selected rental

 ## Prerequisites

 You will need the following things properly installed on your computer.